Localized edema | Medical Council of Canada

 Key Objectives

 Given a patient with localized edema, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
-In particular, diagnosis of proximal deep venous thrombosis must be considered.
+In particular, diagnosis of proximal deep vein thrombosis must be considered.

 Enabling Objectives